rootstrap/blog/content/Link Tracking with StimulusReflex - Part I.md

 </div>
 ```

 Now if you run the server with `rails s` and go to `http://localhost:3000` you'll see that when you click on the "Say hello" button you'll get back "Hello, Stimulus!".
-I think the code it's pretty self explanatory but I'll give a quick walkthrough anyway.
+I think the code it's pretty self-explanatory but I'll give a quick walkthrough anyway.

 Here we are just telling StimulusJS to hook the controller prefixed with `Hello` scoped to that HTML tree.
 That will start looking for specific data attributes which in this case are `data-action` and `data-target`.
 The first accepts a syntax to call specific methods on the instance of the controller on a given event, currently set to invoke the `sayHello` method when the click event occurs.
 The latter binds the text to a target, which is just like a reference to the element but more at the same time, keeping them synchronized.